JOIN OUR MONTHLY

 - The sheer pleasure of knowing you will be growing from unadulterated seeds to the final crop.

-Below is your calendar for growing onions from seeds in the UK and Ireland.
+Below is your calendar for growing onions from seeds.
 The dates displayed below are correct for the UK average.
-If you want them to be even more accurate and adjusted for your area of the UK click here.
+If you want them to be even more accurate and adjusted for your area of the UK / Ireland / France click here.
 It only takes a minute and the adjustment affects every date in this site and lasts for six months.

 QUICK CALENDAR FOR GROWING ONIONS FROM SEEDS